secretstartups/handbook/culture/all-remote/benefits/index.html.md

 - For example, GitLab has a KPI of [65 tickets closed per support staff per month]().

-## Challanges to consider before embracing remote work
+## Challenges to consider before embracing remote work

 Despite all of its [advantages](https://about.gitlab.com/company/culture/all-remote/benefits/), all-remote work isn't for everyone.
 It can have disadvantages for potential employees depending on their lifestyle and work preferences, as well as the organization.
 In the spirit of [transparency](https://about.gitlab.com/handbook/values/#transparency), we've outlined potential drawbacks and solutions to these challenges [here](https://about.gitlab.com/company/culture/all-remote/drawbacks/).